Famous fast food logos: Fast food restaurant logos and brands

 Panda Express Logo

 Establishing itself as one of the best Chinese food restaurants, Panda Express boasts an impressive presence in more than 2,200 locations across the United States.
 This vast territory confirms its reputation as paramount in the Asian restaurant sector.
 Initially, Panda Express found its niche in familiar locations such as shopping malls and food courts.
-However, over time and through strategic expansion, the brand entered many other venues, increasing its reach and resonance.
+However, the brand entered many other venues over time and through strategic expansion, increasing its reach and resonance.

-If we pay attention to the visual identity of the brand, there are several notable elements.
-First of all, it is a complex typography, executed in a characteristic style with serifs and subtly hinting at the brand’s deep connection with Chinese culture.
-Complementing the typeface is the phrase “Chinese Cuisine,” succinctly emphasizing the brand’s culinary prowess and offerings.
-But perhaps the most striking element of this visual ensemble is the emblematic image of a panda.
-More than just a mascot of the same name, this symbol easily makes contact with the audience, evoking a sense of authenticity, tradition, and depth of Chinese culture.
+Consider several notable elements when paying attention to the brand’s visual identity.
+First, it is a complex typography, executed in a characteristic style with serifs and subtly hinting at the brand’s deep connection with Chinese culture.
+The phrase “Chinese Cuisine” complements the typeface and succinctly emphasizes the brand’s culinary prowess and offerings.
+However, perhaps the most striking element of this visual ensemble is the symbolic image of a panda.
+More than just a mascot of the same name, this symbol easily contacts the audience, evoking a sense of authenticity, tradition, and depth of Chinese culture.

 A&W Restaurants